Sierra Streams Institute

 Outreach

 Outreach volunteers assist us in event planning and creating outreach materials for social media, our newsletter, and for print.
-Outreach volunteering is flexible depending on the volunteer’s schedule and our current outreach needs.
+We are looking for a small cohort of folks interested in facilitating meaningful science experiences to the public on a regular basis.

 Other

-We occasionally have other volunteer needs for education, one-time surveys, or other events.
+We occasionally have other volunteer needs.
 These opportunities will be posted on our website and social media as they occur.

 If you have something to add to Sierra Streams that does not fit into any of our established volunteer categories, please let us know on the volunteer sign-up form and we will do our best to find a volunteer position that suits you!